 No celebration of Bryce Canyon’s centennial year would be complete without a special day for one of its keystone species.
 Utah Prairie Dog Day will return on Thursday, May 11 and feature ranger-led prairie dog viewing, family-friendly activity booths, and a special keynote presentation.
 For a detailed schedule of events, please visit go.nps.gov/UtahPrairieDogDay.

 Celebrate a Century of Wonder at Bryce Canyon National Park

 A cave without a ceiling, red rocks standing like men, nature’s most delicate jewel—Bryce Canyon National Park has been described as many things, and this year we’ll add “100 years old” to that list.
 To celebrate this historic milestone, the park and its partners are inviting the public to enjoy a year of special programs and events.

 Bryce Canyon National Park to Burn Debris Piles

-Officials at Bryce Canyon National Park announced today that the burning of debris piles created from fuel reduction treatment projects at Rainbow Point and an area west of the Bryce Lodge known as the Mixing Circle is expected to begin this week.
-Pile burning will begin first at Rainbow Point, located 17 miles from the park’s Visitor Center at the southern end of the main park road.
-A one-day closure of the Bristlecone Loop Trail is expected.
-No other park closures are planned.
+Officials at Bryce Canyon National Park announced today that the burning of debris piles created from fuel reduction treatment projects within the Lodge Historic District and near Fairyland Point are expected to begin this week.
+Pile burning will begin first around the Lodge Historic District, located 2 miles from the park’s Visitor Center.
+No park closures are planned.